robertvy/TrustpilotReviewScraper/README.md

 - 🚿 **Customizable Filtering**: Filter reviews by star ratings, date ranges, search keywords, languages, and more.
 - 🔀 **Sorting Capabilities**: Sort reviews by various fields, such as rating, date, relevance, etc.
 - 💻 **Easy-to-Use Command-Line Interface**: Simple and intuitive command-line interface for easy data collection.
+- 📊 **Advanced Analytics**: Analyze keyword correlations with ratings and visualize review trends.
+- 🌎 **Geographic Analysis**: Group and visualize reviews by location with detailed charts.
+- 🔄 **Retry Logic**: Built-in retry mechanism for handling slow-loading or dynamic pages.

 ## Getting Started